Year 3 – Orange

 Click here for the The Flower Knowledge Organiser.

-Why are the rivers and canals of Manchester so important?
+Summer 2 – Why are the rivers and canals important to Manchester?
+(Geography)

 Click here for the Rivers and Canals Knowledge Organiser